 Love and connection.
 You love someone, and you have a partner, you’re connecting when they treat you right in a positive way, yet connected when they treat you right in a negative way.

 Uncertainty.
 As you never know what mood they’ll be in next, what they’ll do next.
 Why they are doing what they do, a narcissistic relationship fills your need for uncertainty.

 Growth, when they come back, and you try again, you feel like you’re growing and changing together, this never truly fulfils growth as it’s only ever temporary.

 Contribution.
 All the things you do for them, fills your need for contribution on a sky-high level, as you’re always giving more and more to them while you slowly lose yourself, living in the hope that the more we give, the less they’ll hurt, only the more we give the more a narcissist will take.

 You can fill these needs in other ways to break the bond.

 Love and connection, significance, growth and contribution.
 Many who’ve been through abusive relationship often go forward to help others, if this is a career change, to helping children from abusive relationships, social worker, psychologist, guidance counsellor, or helping on support groups, you feel connected as you’ve had similar story’s.
 You feel like you’re contributing, you feel like you’re learning, and when you’re learning, you’re growing.
 Learn to love yourself again, and those good people around you.
 This also helps uncertainty as you step into the unknown and start a new thing.
-Certainty creates new routines, new dreams, start new hobbies, meet new people, read.
+Create Certainty by creating new routines, new dreams, start new hobbies, meet new people, read.
 There are many positive ways to fill those human needs back up and live a much happier life.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.